krishna-govarthini/nostra/README.md

 # Nostra - Online Clothing Store 👗

 Nostra is a simple yet elegant online clothing store project developed using HTML, CSS, and JavaScript.
 The project focuses on creating a modern, interactive, and visually appealing web application.
-With a fully responsive design, it includes pages such as Home, Collection, Product, and Contact.
+With a fully responsive design, it includes pages such as Home, Collection,and Contact.
 This project was undertaken to gain familiarity with front-end web development, with a particular emphasis on JavaScript interactivity and responsive design.

 ## 🚀 Project Features